What is a Waiver Request?

 A waiver request is a request to be forgiven for an overpayment of benefits because of a financial hardship.
 Certain federal programs permit claimants who have received an overpayment of benefits to apply for a waiver from repayment if:

 - The claimant was not at fault for the overpayment; and

-- Recovery of the overpayment would be contrary to equity and good conscious.
+- Recovery of the overpayment would be contrary to equity and good conscience.

-What is "Contrary to Equity and Good Conscious"?
+What is "Contrary to Equity and Good Conscience"?